jcreek/discord.py-welcome-bot/README.md

 `*/10 * * * * docker stop welcome-bot && docker start welcome-bot`

 This will run the service every ten minutes.
 To change this use [Crontab Guru](https://crontab.guru)

+### View logs from inside the container

+Run the below command to see the output of the bot.

+`docker container logs -f welcome-bot`